 As of August 2013, more than 70,000 people from all over the world have visited the Climate CoLab, and over 6,000 have registered as members.
 Our 2012-2013 contests received 374 entries, and we have an active social media following: over 5,100 Facebook likes and more than 5,900 Twitter followers.

 The CoLab's 2011 contest addressed the topic: How should the 21st century economy evolve bearing in mind the risks of climate change?
 Winning proposals came from teams with members in the US, Nigeria, India, and Australia.
 In January 2012, representatives of the winning teams presented their ideas in briefings at the United Nations in New York and the US Congress in Washington, DC.
 For more see History of the Climate CoLab.

 New approach for 2012-2013

-In 2012-13, the Climate CoLab is dividing the overall problem of climate change into many different sub-problems (like how to reduce emissions from electric power generation in the largest emitting countries or how city governments can adapt to climate change).
+In 2012-13, the Climate CoLab divided the overall problem of climate change into many different sub-problems, like how to reduce emissions from electric power generation in the largest emitting countries or how city governments can adapt to climate change.

-For each key sub-problem, experts in the area will advise community members as they develop proposals.
+For each key sub-problem, we engaged experts in the area to advise proposal authors.
 After the contests end, the winning proposals will be presented to people and organizations who could actually implement them.

-In later contests, community members will develop integrated proposals that bring together elements from many different sub-problems into overall solutions for entire countries, regions, or the whole world.
+In future, community members will develop integrated proposals that bring together elements from many different sub-problems into overall solutions for entire countries, regions, or the whole world.